hashmap-kz/kubectl-envsubst/README.md

 # kubectl-envsubst

-A kubectl plugin that substitutes (controlled and predictable) env-vars in k8s manifests before applying them.
+A kubectl plugin that substitutes (manageable and predictable) env-vars in k8s manifests before applying them.

 ## Installation